 \subsection{Experimental Settings}

-To conduct quantitative comparison with competing approaches, we evaluate the proposed method using two widely-used benchmarks, including the DeepMind Control Suite (DMC)~\cite{dm_control} and the Atari environment~\cite{atari}.
-We perform the evaluation using two settings: pre-training accompanying fine-tune, and traditional RL settings.
+To conduct a fair quantitative comparison with competing approaches, we evaluate the proposed method using two widely-used benchmarks, including the DeepMind Control Suite (DMC)~\cite{dm_control} and the Atari games~\cite{atari}.
+We perform the evaluation using two settings: pre-training accompanying fine-tuning, and traditional RL settings.
 For the Atari environment, we follow the settings of Disagreement~\cite{Disagreemet} and settings of URLB~\cite{urlb} which is a pre-training benchmark for DMC.
-In all experiments, the hyper-parameters $j$ and $k$ are set to 4 and 2, respectively, and all comparison experiments use the same settings.
-We run the experiments across 3 random seeds and employ 50M running steps - equivalent to 200M frames.
+In all experiments, the number of snapshots is set to 5 and the hyper-parameters $j$ and $k$ are set to 4 and 2, respectively.
+All comparison experiments use the same settings.
+We run the experiments across 3 random seeds and employ 50M running steps - equivalent to 200M frames in Atari.